 Primary hyperaldosteronism, Cushing’s syndrome, hypertonic dialysis, hypertonic sodium bicarbonate, sodium chloride tablets

 Specimen requirement is a 24 hour urine collection in a container without preservative.
-Specimen should be refrigerated during an after the collection.
+Specimen should be refrigerated within four hours of completion of the collection.

 Ads